BitcoinAndLightningLayerSpecs/lsp/LSPS6/README.md

 ## Motivation

-Sometimes the client wants to obtain extra information from the LSP.
+Not all information is available through regular LSPS messages.
-There might be information that is not available through regular LSPS messages.
+In order to provide more transparency, LSPS6 provides the ability to deliver extra information.
 An example for such information could be the pricing strategy for LSPS1.
-This extra information can be in the form of a URL or an email address.
+This extra information can be in the form of a short description about a specific LSPS, a URL and/or an email address.
-We need a way to prevent spoofing.
+We need to be conscious about information spoofing.

 ### Actors